Shagasresthaa/Weather-Monitoring-System/circuitAndPCBFabricationFiles/readme.txt

 The full text of the GNU General Public License version 3 can be found in the source code root directory as COPYING.txt.

+For using this project use either Weather Node V4 or Weather Node V4 (SMD Edition) Gerber files and Schematics

+The V4 is so far the final hardware going to be used and will include only minor changes if needed in case of bugs or other requirements

+If anyone finds any issue or anything that can be done better in schematic or PCB design do raise an issue